wpilibsuite/frc-docs/source/docs/hardware/hardware-basics/robot-battery.rst

 A battery load tester can be used as a quick way to determine the readiness of a battery.
 It may provide information like: open-load voltage, voltage under load, internal resistance, and state of charge.
 These metrics can be used to quickly confirm that a battery is ready for a match and even possibly help to identify some long term problems with the battery.

 While these batteries are called 12 volt batteries a fully charged battery should read around 13 volts.
-Ideal internal resistance should be less than 0.015 Ohms; the manufacturer specification for most batteries is 0.011 Ohms.
+Ideal internal resistance should be less than 0.015 Ohms.
+The manufacturer specification for most batteries is 0.011 Ohms.
 If a battery gets higher than 0.02 Ohms it is a good idea to consider not using that battery for competition matches.

 Battery Analyzer
 ^^^^^^^^^^^^^^^^